Secure SWIPT in the Multiuser STAR-RIS Aided MISO Rate Splitting Downlink: Simulation Results

 The average convergence behavior of the proposed SPCA-based approach (Algorithm \ref{Alg1}) is shown in Fig. \ref{fig3}.
-The curves show the achieved secrecy rate of the algorithm versus the number of iterations, and we see that increasing the transmit power leads to an improved secrecy rate but a longer convergence time.
-The secrecy rate improves since at some point (between 20-25 dBm) the UERs do not need additional energy, and the SPCA method can then use the increased transmit power to increase the security of the IRs.
+The curves show the secrecy rate achieved by the algorithm versus the number of iterations, and we see that increasing the transmit power leads to an improved secrecy rate at the cost of a longer convergence time.
+The secrecy rate improves since at some point (between 20-25 dBm) the UERs no longer need additional energy, and the SPCA method can then use the increased transmit power for improving the security of the IRs.

 In Fig. \ref{fig4} we consider the performance of Algorithm \ref{Alg1} for different values of $N_T$.
 As expected, increasing the number of transmit antennas in turn increases the number of DoFs and we achieve a higher $r_{sec}$.